caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-01-11-azure-devops-part-1.md

 cover: '/images/posts/azure-devops/part1-image2.png'
 tags: arm azure devops
 ---
-It seems like on every blog or forum I read someone is talking about how the discipline of DevOps can *increase agility* and deliver value with an *increased velocity*.
+It seems like on every blog or forum I read someone is talking about how the discipline of DevOps can "increase agility" and deliver value with an "increased velocity".

 What I **don't** see a lot of, is someone explaining how to configure and use the tooling that makes that possible - especially in the context of deploying infrastructure to Azure via ARM.
 Hopefully I can help fill that gap.